mia-platform/documentation/docs/fast_data/bucket_storage_support/configuration/ingestion_storer.md

 also requires a larger amount of memory to store caches before actual upload.

 The service always attempts to bring the topic `lag` to `0`.
 Naturally, before `1.5.0`, this was happening as a design choice.
-After `1.5.0`, caches are automatically committed, even if the file size is not reached, when a timeout expires.
+After version `1.5.0`, caches are automatically committed when a timeout expires, even if the file size is not reached.
 Later, on cache updates files are updated on the bucket to enforce file size consistency.

 ## Service Configuration